Multi-ROM support for the ALE

-ALE-Py has recently added a native C++ vector implementation to support standard preprocessing, asynchronous send/recv between the agent and the environment, and spawning multiple instances of the same ROM, see their docs here and the example below:
+ALE-Py has had the AtariVectorEnv interface since April 2025, which adds support for standard preprocessing, asynchronous send/recv between the agent and the environment, and multiple instances of the same ROM; the ALE-Py vector environment docs are here for more info.

 from ale_py.vector_env import AtariVectorEnv